 What is the purpose of a land acknowledgement?

 A land acknowledgement is a formal statement, a public recognition, of the Indigenous Peoples who have been dispossessed and displaced from their ancestral homelands and territories due to a variety of colonial and historical reasons.
 This statement acknowledges that an organization, a city, a park, or any other structure was built, and operates, on Indigenous Peoples’ ancestral homelands.

-Why are land acknowledgments important?
+Why are land acknowledgements important?

-Land acknowledgments are not about placing blame.
+Land acknowledgements are not about placing blame.
 These statements are the first step towards building a more inclusive future where we eliminate the ongoing erasure of Indigenous Peoples’ voices, lives, and history, globally.
 Land acknowledgements can be an entry point and pathway for education.
 Our land acknowledgement statement may be a museum visitor’s first experience hearing about the Indigenous Peoples in the area, which gives the Museum an opportunity to seed the path for learning and for respect to grow.

 These statements are a testimonial of honor paying respect to the original Indigenous Peoples of the land and uplifting their presence in society today.
 Acknowledging the Indigenous Peoples of the land is more than saying a few sentences—it is displaying humility, building trust, and being accountable for working towards a more inclusive and equitable future.

-An official land acknowledgment is one of many steps the Museum of Us, and other organizations nationally, are taking to build a more equitable, inclusive, anti-colonial, and racially just space.
+An official land acknowledgement is one of many steps the Museum of Us, and other organizations nationally, are taking to build a more equitable, inclusive, anti-colonial, and racially just space.
 For more information around our decolonizing initiatives, please visit our decolonizing initiatives webpage.